Our Program Review Process

 Step 2: Planning

-After reviewing their program’s past performance (strengths and weaknesses), programs will consider the opportunities (and possible threats) to their programs and create a new, two-year plan with goals and objectives that align with and support the College and District goals and objectives which, in turn, align with and support those of the State Chancellor’s Office.
+After reviewing their program’s past performance, programs consider the opportunities (and possible threats) to their programs and create a new, three-year plan with goals and objectives that align with and support the College and District mission, goals, and strategic objectives which, in turn, align with and support those of the State Chancellor’s Office.

 Step 3: Personnel and Resource Requests

-Requests for physical, financial, personnel, professional development and research resources needed to meet a program’s objectives are also submitted through the program review process.
-The Planning & Budgeting Council also hosts personnel request presentations, where the campus community can ask questions of those who are requesting personnel.
-All requests are evaluated in the context of the most recent Program Review, or Annual Update, and for alignment with the appropriate college and district goals, support of student learning outcomes and support of the college’s mission.
-By integrating resource requests with program review, the College makes strategic investments of its resources in order to achieve its goals through the achievement of program objectives, and ultimately, to improve its ability to meet students’ academic needs.
-By using data, research, and program review information the College’s various Planning Councils are able to manage institutional quality, maintain effectiveness, and encourage continuous improvement of its academic programs, student and learning support services, and administrative services.
-The processes for analyzing and prioritizing resource requests are described on the PBC Resource Allocation page.
+Requests for physical, financial, personnel, professional development and other resources needed to meet a program’s objectives are also submitted through the program review process.
+Requests for personnel follow a process led by the Planning & Budgeting Council, which hosts personnel request presentations during which the campus community can ask questions of those who are requesting personnel, as well as the Academic and Classified Senates.
+All requests are evaluated in the context of the most recent Program Review or Annual Update for alignment with the appropriate college and district goals, support of student learning outcomes, and support of the college’s mission.
+By integrating resource requests with program review, the College is able to make informed, strategic investments to achieve its goals through the achievement of program objectives, and ultimately, to improve its ability to meet students’ academic needs.
+By using data, research, and program review information, the Instructional and Student Services Planning Councils are able to manage institutional quality, maintain effectiveness, and encourage continuous improvement of its academic programs, student and learning support services, and administrative services.
+The process for prioritizing non-personnel resource requests are described on the PBC Resource Prioritization web page.
 Each resource request is identified as either a one-time request for the next fiscal year, or a recurring request beginning in the next fiscal year.

 Step 4: Dean, Vice President, or President Review and Feedback

-Each program receives feedback from their Division Dean, Vice President, or the President on their program review which they can incorporate into their final program review submission.
-Each Division Dean, Vice President and the President evaluate all resources requested and prioritize them for their Division or Department.
-Each Administrator works with the Vice President of Administration to try to meet any requests for resources with currently available budgets.
-Only high priority items that cannot be addressed in with existing funding sources are submitted to the Planning & Budgeting Council for prioritization.
+Each program receives feedback from their Division Dean, Vice President, or the President on their program review which they must incorporate into their final program review submission.
+Each Division Dean, Vice President and the President also evaluate all resources requested and follow PBC guideliness for working collaboratively with their Divisions to prioritize them.
+Each administrator works with the Vice President of Administration to try to meet any requests for resources with currently available budgets.

 Step 5: Peer Review and Feedback